1993 National Art Museum of Azerbaijan theft: Recovery and arrests

 According to Ziyadkhan Aliyev, the Azerbaijani law enforcement got on the track of the suspects relatively quickly, within about a week.

 In the summer of 1997, Koga entered the German embassy in Tokyo showing photographs of the stolen drawings, which he described as family heirlooms, and offered to sell them back for $12 million.
 When the Germans told Koga that the drawings he was trying to sell had been stolen, he said they were not heirlooms after all and dropped the asking price to $6 million, which he said he needed for a kidney transplant.
 Still being declined, he left.

 In September 1997, in the Grand Hyatt hotel in New York, Koga met with Anne Rover-Kann, curator of the Kunsthalle Bremen, and a US Customs undercover agent posing as her associate.
 When Koga showed the Dürer and Rembrandt drawings from a plain manila envelope, he was arrested.

 In October 1997, Aleskerova, apparently learning of the arrest and concerned about the rest of the art, flew to New York, where she was stopped at John F. Kennedy International Airport until Customs agents could assemble a surveillance team.
 However, she was picked up by her son from a previous marriage, then a student at New York University.
 According to US Customs, a car pursuit ensued, where Aleskerova's son drove so erratically that agents had to pull them over.
 Aleskerova was arrested, while her son was released.
 Aleskerova was convicted in June 1999 and served an 11-month federal sentence in New York.
 Koga pleaded guilty, but, having suffered from renal failure, died at 64 in March 1999 in Tokyo.

 The remaining missing artworks works from the National Art Museum of Azerbaijan were later retrieved from the closet and the bed of an apartment at 540 Ocean Parkway in New York, the home of another Azerbaijani wrestler.
 According to US Customs, he appeared to have no knowledge of the plot but was doing a favor for Ibrahimov.
-In 2001, twelve artworks were returned to Germany, while the rest was returned to Azerbaijan.
+In 2001, twelve artworks were returned to Germany, while the rest were returned to Azerbaijan.

 In September 2006, Ibrahimov surrendered to Azerbaijani authorities and was given a seven-year suspended sentence.